* Brokerage execs say fiduciary rule may increase costs

 Chet Helck, Raymond James Financial's (RJF.N) Chief

-Operating Officer, said the practical implications of a higher
+Operating Officer, said the practical implications of such a

 standard need to be spelled out.